AdobeDocs/cc-everywhere/src/pages/guides/changelog/index.md

 - QA loader screen can be now set to the darkest theme.
 - iFrame now loads successfully on Safari even if pop-up blocker settings are enabled.
 - Enhanced error handling for failure to launch iFrame for QA and CCX Editor.
-- CCX Editor iFrame now honoring 0 border radius value.
+- Full editor iFrame now honoring 0 border radius value.